 Indicated dividend: Total amount of dividends that would be paid on a share of stock over the next 12 months if each dividend were the same amount as the most recent dividend.
-Usually represent by the letter "e" in stock tables.
+Usually, represented by the letter "e" in stock tables.

 Indicated yield: The yield, based on the most recent quarterly rate times four.
 To determine the yield, divide the annual dividend by the price of the stock.
 The resulting number is represented as a percentage.
 See: dividend yield.